 The Imager for Magnetopause-to-Aurora Global Exploration satellite, more commonly referred to as the IMAGE satellite, was launched in March of 2000 with the mission to study our Earth’s magnetosphere and how it is affected by solar winds.
 It originally had a 2-year mission but was extended indefinitely until all contact with the craft was lost in December of 2005.
 After multiple failed attempts to contact the satellite, NASA declared the IMAGE satellite lost.

 It was believed that either the transponder’s power supply had essentially short-circuited and died, or the craft experienced some sort of radiation event that triggered the power supply on the transponder to shut down.
 In 2007 NASA hoped that an eclipse would actually reset the craft.
 The hope was that once the satellite entered Earth’s shadow it would have a power drop and that would reset all the systems and bring the craft back up to life.
 This obviously did not happen and NASA gave up on IMAGE.

-The IMAGE satellite caught stunning pictures of the Earth’s magnetosphere for researchers to study to better understand our Earth (like the picture above).
+The IMAGE satellite caught stunning pictures of the Earth’s magnetosphere for researchers to study to better understand our Earth.
 If scientists are able to get IMAGE back up then they can set it back to work to continue learning about the magnetosphere and the effect of solar winds.
 IMAGE was so successful that NASA set up another mission called Magnetospheric Multiscale Mission (known as MMS) to follow up on what IMAGE captured.
 That craft was launched in 2015 and is still operating to this day.

 What Happens to Lost Spacecraft?